Redundancy

 Consult your Avaya documentation for step-by-step instructions.

-If your Revolution environment also uses redundancy for the distributed model, you can configure your phone system such that DN ranges are routed through different servers.
+If your OneAlert environment also uses redundancy for the distributed model, you can configure your phone system such that DN ranges are routed through different servers.
 For example DN range 55xx is at site A and DN range 44xx is at Site B.

 This is most commonly used for SIP Lines, but can be used with other triggers, such as CAP alerts (NWS and Amber Alerts, for example), or with bell schedules (selecting a priority group on the Calendar.